-While a certain amount of stress among students is normal and can be beneficial for good preparation, too much exam stress can have damaging effects on both general well-being and performance of a student.
+While a certain amount of stress among students is normal and can be beneficial for good preparation, too much exam stress can have damaging effects on both the general well-being and performance of a student.
 So try to shed off the exam stress anyhow.
 Exercise and healthy eating can keep stress levels low.
-Even a 10 minute walk can also help refresh you for better revision.
-Another most prominent way of getting rid of the exam anxiety is meditation.
+Even a 10-minute walk can also help you refresh for better revision.
+Another most prominent way of getting rid of exam anxiety is meditation.
 It helps you get back into a state of calm and tranquillity.
-If mediation is not your thing, try listening to some music, shaking on rhythms, or soaking in a hot bath.
-This will help you cast away the exam related worries and tensions.
+If mediation is not your thing, try listening to some good music, shaking on rhythms, or soaking in a hot bath.
+This will help you cast away the exam-related worries and tensions.

 6. Stay optimistic

 Adopt a “can do” attitude.
 A positive attitude keeps your mind open and body relaxed, which makes it easier to concentrate and recall what you have learned.
-Either during studying or actually sitting for an exam, this optimistic attitude works well during both the conditions.
-It is a well observed fact that often when people suffer from anxiety, they focus on overwhelmingly negative thoughts.
+This optimistic attitude works well during all the conditions whether preparing for the exam or writing the exam.
+It is a well-observed fact that often when people suffer from anxiety, they focus on overwhelmingly negative thoughts.
 They foresee themselves to be a failure.
-Such pessimistic thoughts increase the level of anxiety which ultimately reduces the brain’s ability to absorb and recall the things.
+Such pessimistic thoughts increase the level of anxiety which ultimately reduces the brain’s ability to absorb and recall things.
 Thus, try to break down the negative thoughts and then replace them with more positive thoughts.
-This will help keep your anxiety at bay because you'll know that it's within your power to do well on big final day.
+This will help keep your anxiety at bay because you'll know that it's within your power to do well on the big final day.

 So dear students! keep being confident, prepared and positive.
-All these elements put together will take you to the success.
+All these elements put together will help you achieve success in the upcoming board exams.

 Wish You All the Very Best!!!